epicallan/squid/README.md

 ## Intro

-Squid is a type safe EDSL for SQL thats aims to replicate the Persistent-Esqueleto API without the use of template haskell.
+Squid is a type safe EDSL for SQL thats aims to replicate the Persistent-Esqueleto API without the use of Template Haskell.

-Squid makes use of Generic programming and type level programming to provide a similar user facing API to that of Persistent - Esqueleto.
+Squid makes use of Generic programming and type level programming to provide a similar sql query API to that of Persistent-Esqueleto.

+## Motivation

+Squid is built for those who love the Esqueleto persistent sql query EDSL but wish they had the following:

+- A non TH way of specifying table entities.
+- A namespace that's not littered with new compile generated Template Haskell generated types and values.

 ## Comparison between Persistent-Esqueleto and Squid